arun-dhanjal/the_cube_review/README.md

 [Am I Responsive?](http://ami.responsivedesign.is/) - To show the app image on a range of devices.

-< additional frameworks, libraries, or packages >

 - - -

 ## Deployment

-< If deployed via GitHub, use the following steps and delete the Heroku steps.>

-GitHub Pages was used to deploy the live app.
-The instructions to achieve this are below:

-1. Log in to GitHub.
-2. Find the repository for this project: hackathon-quiz-app.
-3. Click on the Settings link.
-4. Click on the Pages link in the left hand side navigation bar.
-5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select folder menu.
-6. Click Save.
-Your live GitHub Pages site is now deployed at the URL shown.

-< If deployed via Heroku, use the following steps and delete the GitHub steps.>

-Heroku was used to deploy the live app.
+Heroku was used to deploy the live application.
 The instructions to achieve this are below:

 1. Log in to Heroku and navigate to your dashboard.
 2. Create a new app with a unique name.